NateHu203/Career-Path-Prediction-QTM347/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Run the models using provided scripts or notebooks:
+3. Run the models using the provided scripts or notebooks:
    ```
-   # To run the transformer model
+   # To run the transformer model:
    python code/Karrierewege_plus_transformer_v2.py

    # To use the LSTM model, open the notebook